Inmarsat-Design/inmarsat-sketch-file/README.md

 # Inmarsat Design System - Sketch File

-All you should need to get started desiging web apps based on the [Inmarsat Design System](https://design.inmarsat.com/).
+All you should need to get started designing web apps based on the [Inmarsat Design System](https://design.inmarsat.com/).

 ## Getting started